MicrosoftDocs/edge-developer/README.md

 ### Images

-Images should be stored in a `media` folder and referenced with a relative path using image script.
+Images should be stored in a `media` directory and referenced with a relative path using image script.

 <!--  `![Note patterns](media/notes.png)`  -->